-A. the Federal Reserve.
+- A. the Federal Reserve.

-B. the Bundesbank.
+- B. the Bundesbank.

-C. European Central Bank.
+- C. European Central Bank.

+- D. none of the above
-71. Following the introduction of the euro, the national central banks of the euro-12 nations A. disbanded.

-B. formed the ESCB, which is analogous to the Federal Reserve System in the U.S.

-C. continue to perform important functions in their jurisdictions.

-D. b) and c) are correct
+- 71. Following the introduction of the euro, the national central banks of the euro-12 nations - A. disbanded. - B. formed the ESCB, which is analogous to the Federal Reserve System in the U.S. - C. continue to perform important functions in their jurisdictions. - D. b and c are correct